 7. Central heating a.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas fired If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-Unknown.
-Newly fitted before we brought the property c.
-Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ¥es / No 9.
+Is there a central heating system in your property? ⊠ Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property $-$ ☐ No ☐ Partial the main living room, the bedroom(s), the hall and the bathroom). □ Faitiai If you have answered yes or partial - what kind of central heating is there? ı (Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating g system installed?
+2019 (ii) Do you have a maintenance contract for the central heating system? ☐ Yes If you have answered yes, please give details of the company with which you have a maintenance contract: ⊠ No (iii) When was your maintenance agreement last renewed?
+(Please and year). provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes less than 10 years old: ⊠ No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
-Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+Yes your property writte you have owned it: ⊠ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes outstanding insurance ciaims □ No b.
+Are you aware of the existence of asbestos in your property? ☐ Yes b.
+Is there a septic tank system at your property?
+Yes If you have answered yes, please answer the two questions below: ⊠ No (iv) Do you have appropriate consents for the discharge from your ☐ Yes septic tank? □ No ☐ Don't Know (v) Do you have a maintenance contract for your septic tank? ☐ Yes If you have answered yes, please give details of the company with which you have a maintenance contract: □ No